senekor/rust-workshop/slides/session/1/theory/types.md

 transition: slide-up
 ```

-# The empty tuple
+# The Empty Tuple

-also known as "unit type"
+also known as the "unit"

 ```rust
 let rusty_void: () = println!("printing doesn't return anything");